lcdm-uiuc/info490-fa15/Week1/lesson1.md

 - Know which disciplines contribute to Data Science
 - Understand how different disciplines aquire, process, and understand data.

-You could share with the class via a Modle Discussion Forum post how your discpline views _Data Science_.
+You could share with the class via a Moodle Discussion Forum post how your discipline views _Data Science_.

 ### Time Estimate ###